3410/7100 – Code of Conduct Part 1

 Out of School Suspension

-- Students who are suspended from school may access tutoring through the out of school tutoring program.
-Tutoring will take place from 2:30 p. m. - 4:30 p. m.
+- Students who are suspended from school may access tutoring through the out-of-school tutoring program.
+Tutoring will take place from 2:30 p.m.- 4:30 p.m.

 Early Admittance to Vocational Education